stephenpcook/parallel-computing/README.md

+# Repository Archived and Outdated

+This repository is no longer maintained and has been succeeded by the new [CfRR website](https://coding-for-reproducible-research.github.io/CfRR_Courses/programme_information/parallel_computing.html).
+All relevant content has been migrated, and the original URL now redirects to the updated site.

 # Parallel computing

 Welcome to the [Coding for Reproducible Research](https://uniexeterrse.github.io/workshop-homepage) parallel computing course.
 By the end of this course you will: